Creating Types

 When you create a new type, you will land on the page for that type, where you can add properties.

-To navigate to this page later, you can click on the name of a type from the grid on the types page.
-Make sure that they type you want to edit has a key in the Origin column, this indicates that the type was created and can be edited in this repo.
+To navigate to this page later, you can click on the edit icon of a type from the table on the types page.

 You will not be able to add or edit properties of types that were imported from other Repos.
-If you see an eye in the Origin column of the types table, it means that you can only view this type.
+If you do not see the edit icon int the Actions column of the types table, then this type cannot be edited either because it was imported from another repo, or you do not have the needed permissions to edit types in this Repo.

 2